HeardLibrary/digital-scholarship/script/codegraf/009a/index.md

 # pandas DataFrame

-Preparing data for analysis and visualization can involve cleaning, reformatting, summarizing, and changing the organization of the data.
-This first of two data-wranging lessons introduces basic data manipulations that may be required to "wrangle" your data into a usable form.
-It provides background for additional exploration of the data wrangling capabilities of pandas.
+A DataFrame is the workhorse data object in pandas.
+In this lesson we will learn about the basic characteristics of DataFrames, how to load them from files, and how to perform basic manipulations of them.

 **Learning objectives** At the end of this lesson, the learner will:
+- select a column by specifying its label.
+- select a row by label index using the `.loc()` method.
+- select a row by integer position using the `.iloc()` method.
+- load an Excel or CSV file into a DataFrame using the one of the read methods.
+- save a DataFrame as an Excel or CSV file using one of the write methods.
+- display the first or last several lines of a DataFrame.
+- state the name of the missing data indicator in pandas and list two situations where they are generated.
 - create row index labels from a generic column containing text strings using the `.set_index()` method.
+- perform a vectorized calculation to create a new table column.
-- make changes to a source data frame using the `inplace=` argument.
+- sort DataFrame rows using the `.sort_values()` method.
 - define *axis* and associate the two pandas DataFrame axes with rows and columns.
 - remove rows or columns using the `.drop()` method.
-- sort DataFrame rows using the `.sort_values()` method.
+- concatenate the rows of two DataFrames having the same column headers.
-- select rows for a view using the `.notnull()` or `.isnull()` methods.
-- select rows for a view using boolean conditions as index selectors.
-- slice rows or columns by index labels using the `.loc()` method.
-- slice rows or columns by index integers using the `.iloc()` method.
+- join two DataFrames using the `.merge()` method.
+- describe the difference between an inner and outer merge.

 Total video time: 55m 44s